Aizu-Arakai Station: History

 The station opened on December 12, 1947, as Arakai Station (荒海駅).
+It was the terminus of the line from its opening until the opening of Aizu-Takinohara Station in 1953, at which time the locomotive turntable located here was removed.
+JNR discontinued freight service at this station on November 1, 1972.
 The station was transferred to the Aizu Railway on 16 July 1987 along of the rest of the line between Nishi-Wakamatsu and Aizukogen-Ozeguchi.